JesseKoldewijn/HyprV3/README.md

 # HyprV3

+> Warning: this script might not work as expected due to the convert to paru.
+I'm working on this convert but its not there yet for a stable use.

 This is V3 of the Hyprland install script

 collection of dot config files for hyprland with a simple install script for a fresh Arch linux with paru